BxCppDev/Bayeux/README.rst

 -  ``CMAKE_PREFIX_PATH``

-   -  Path under which Cadfael is installed.
+   - Path under which  Cadfaelbrew is installed and where  some of the third party software should be searched for.

 -  ``CMAKE_BUILD_TYPE``